ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Showers and thunderstorms.
 Cloudy.
 Low around 61, with temperatures rising to around 63 overnight.
-East southeast wind 6 to
+East southeast wind around
          10 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms between 7am and 2pm, then showers
+         <h3>Tuesday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms between 7am and 10am, then showers
-         and thunderstorms.
-Mostly cloudy.
-High near 74, with temperatures falling to around 72 in the afternoon.
-South southwest wind
+         and thunderstorms likely between 10am and 11am, then a chance of showers and thunderstorms between 11am and noon, then showers and thunderstorms.
+Some of the storms could produce heavy rain.
+Mostly cloudy, with a high near 73.
+South wind 7 to 10 mph.
-         5 to 10 mph.
-Chance of precipitation is 90%.<br></div>
+         Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 10pm, then a chance of showers
+         <h3>Tuesday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am.
-         and thunderstorms between 10pm and 1am.
 Mostly cloudy.
+Low around
-Low around 59, with temperatures rising to around 61 overnight.
-West northwest wind 6 to 9 mph.
+         60, with temperatures rising to around 62 overnight.
+Northwest wind 5 to 9 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Partly sunny, with a high near 76.
+         <h3>Wednesday</h3>Mostly cloudy, with a high near 75.
 North northwest wind around 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">